-- Woodlands Primary School understands that the primary role in children's sex and relationship education lies initially with a child's parents and carers.
-However we do not underestimate the role of school and staff that play a pivotal part in teaching our children about RSE.
+Woodlands Primary School understands that the primary role in children's sex and relationship education lies initially with a child's parents and carers.
+However, we do not underestimate the role of school and staff that play a pivotal part in teaching our children about SRE.
 We wish to build a positive and supporting relationship with the parents of children at our school through mutual understanding, trust and co-operation.
-We believe that through a mutual exchange of knowledge and information, all of our children will benefit from being given consistent messages about their changing body and their increasing responsibilities. - To promote this, at Woodlands Primary School we: - inform parents about the RSE policy and practice; - answer any questions that parents may have about RSE; - take seriously any issues that parents raise with teachers or governors about this policy or the arrangements for RSE in the school; - seek the views of parents and encourage them to be involved in reviewing the RSE policy; - inform parents about the best practice known about RSE, so that the teaching in school supports the key messages that parents and carers give to children at home.
+We believe that through a mutual exchange of knowledge and information, all of our children will benefit from being given consistent messages about their changing body and their increasing responsibilities.

+To promote this, at Woodlands Primary School we ensure that:

+- Pupils' religion and beliefs are taken into account when planning and teaching topics and are appropriately handled. - Parents are informed about the SRE policy and practice. - Any questions that parents may have about SRE are answered. - We seriously take any issues that parents raise with teachers or governors about this policy or the arrangements for SRE in the school. - We seek the views of parents and encourage them to be involved in reviewing the SRE policy. - Parents are informed about the best practice known about SRE, so that the teaching in school supports the key messages that parents and carers give to children at home.

-At Woodlands Primary School we recognise that parents have the right to withdraw their child from those aspects of RSE not included in the Science National Curriculum.
-However parents should discuss this with the Headteacher and make it clear which aspects of the programme they do not wish their child to participate in and why.
+The Relationships Education, RSE, and Health Education (England) Regulations 2019 have made Relationships Education compulsory in all primary schools.
+Sex education is not compulsory in primary schools therefore, at Woodlands Primary School we recognise that parents have the right to withdraw their child from those aspects of SRE not included in the Science National Curriculum.
+However, parents should discuss this with the Headteacher and make it clear which aspects of the programme they do not wish their child to participate in and why.
 By working in partnership with parents we will work to ensure that parents recognise the importance of this aspect of their child's education.

 At Woodlands Primary School, we encourage and welcome external agencies and other valued members of the community to work with us to provide advice and support.
-In particular, members of the Local Health Authority, such as the school nurse and other health professionals, will give us valuable support with our relationship and sex education programme.
-We believe that visitors should complement and never substitute or replace planned provision and it is the RSE/PSHE subject leaders and class teachers' responsibility to plan the RSE curriculum and lessons.
+In particular, members of the Local Health Authority, such as the school nurse and other health professionals.
+This will give us valuable support with our sex and relation education programme.
+We believe that visitors should complement and never substitute or replace planned provision and it is the RSE/PSHE subject leaders and class teachers' responsibility to plan the SRE curriculum and lessons.